electrode-io/electrode-native/docs/cli/bundlestore/upload.md

 `--prod`

-* Set this flag to geenrate and upload a production bundle.
+* Set this flag to generate and upload a production bundle.
 * If this flag is not set, a development bundle will be generated and uploaded.

-`--resetCache`\
+`--resetCache`

 * Indicates whether to reset the React Native cache prior to bundling
 * **Default** false